paulmuenzner/golang-react-microservice/README.md

 # Microservice Blueprint: Go Monorepo with Hot-Reload

 This project serves as a comprehensive and robust blueprint for developing modern microservices using Go, managed within a monorepo structure.
 It is designed for fast, containerized development using **Podman/Docker** and features **Hot-Reload** capabilities via `air`, ensuring a highly efficient development loop right from the start.
+It is designed for scalability, maintainability, and clean separation of concerns.

-# Key Features
+## Features

 - Monorepo Structure: Centralized repository for multiple independent services (service-a, service-b) and shared libraries (shared/go).